vinodmeesap/cordova-background-geolocation/docs/api.md

 ####`getLog(callbackFn)`

-**Android ONLY**.
-Fetches the entire contents of the current Android circular-log and return it as a String.
+Fetches the entire contents of the current circular-log and return it as a String.

 ```
 	bgGeo.getLog(function(log) {